Regaining your independence (reablement)

 When might reablement be suitable?

-Services are available seven days a week and are free of charge to people aged 18 and over who live in Solihull.
+Our reablement services are available seven days a week and are free of charge to people who:

-To find out more about our reablement services, you can contact us by:
+To find out more about our services, you can contact us by:

 Help to stay independent at home

-Our Early Response Service (ERS) provided by Universal Care Services helps people to maintain their independence at home.
+Our Early Response Service (ERS) is provided by Universal Care Services and our reablement team to help people to maintain their independence at home.

 Being discharged from hospital